ism90/connect-four/Pseudocode.md

 - move has to be valid
    - can't overwrite a red or blue value
    - can only make move on bottom of grid
+   - alert if player makes invalid move
 - 'drop' the move -> has to fill array from <b>bottom up</b> in unpopulated area
 - populate array with move
+- player one move is over
 - Then 'player 2' moves - same conditions.

 #### 3. Win/Draw Conditions